eos/eos/doc/use-cases.rst

    }
    analysis = eos.Analysis(**analysis_args)

 Next we create three observables: the semi-muonic branching ratio, the semi-tauonic branching ratio, and the ratio of the former two.
+By using :code:`analysis.parameter` in the construction of these observables, we ensure that all observables and the Analysis object share the same parameter set.
-By using :code:`analysis.parameter` we ensure that all observables and the Analysis object share the same parameter set.
+This means that changes to the :class:`Analysis <eos.Analysis>`' parameters will affect the evaluation of all three observables.

 .. code-block::